Parry-Parry/dfNotes/dfNotes.md

 **Grid search**, is a straightforward but inefficient optimisation algorithm for multidimensional problems.
 The parameter space is simply sampled by equally dividing the feasible set in each dimension, usually with a fixed number of divisions per dimension.

-The objective function is evaluated at each $\theta$ on this grid, and the lowest loss θ found so far is tracked.
+The objective function is evaluated at each $θ$ on this grid, and the lowest loss θ found so far is tracked.
 This is simple, and can work for 1D optimisation problems.
 It is sometimes used to optimise *hyperparameters* of machine learning problems where the objective function may be complex but finding the absolute minimum isn't essential.

 ### Revenge of the curse of dimensionality